Holic75/Baldurs-gate-dnd-3.5/README.md

 – Can spontaneously convert memorized spells into healing ones.
 – May channel positive energy starting from level 2 number of times per day equal to 3 + 1 per 2 points of Charisma above 10.
 (1d6 damage/healing at level 2 plus 1d6 per 4 levels).
 – Eventually can cast low level druidic spells (same as trueclass ranger).
-– At 1st level chooses two domains that grant her access to additional spells, normally not available to Clerics of other domains.
+– At 1st level chooses one domain that grants her access to additional spells and abilities, normally not available to Clerics of other domains.
 – May call for an animal companion who fights for her side.
 – Starting from level 21 may call for epic animal companion who in addition receives 20% magic and elemental damage résistance, immunity to all mind-effecting spells and attacks as if with +4 weapon.
 – Gets one bonus feat at level 28.